$\mathrm{G}$-theory of $\mathbb{F}_1$-algebras I: the equivariant Nishida problem: Mackey and Green structure and the -theoretic assembly map

 \beqn \xymatrix{ \textup{map}_G(-,EG_+)\wedge_{\Or(G)}\bK_{G,\F_1}(-)\ar[r]\ar[d] & \textup{map}_G(-,EG_+)\wedge_{\Or(G)}\bK_{G,F}(-)\ar[d]\\ \textup{map}_G(-,(G/G)_+)\wedge_{\Or(G)}\bK_{G,\F_1}(-)\ar[r] & \textup{map}_G(-,(G/G)_+)\wedge_{\Or(G)}\bK_{G,F}(-)\\ } \eeqn This diagram of balanced product spectra reduces to the diagram in our assertion. \end{proof}

+\begin{rem} For a regular noetherian ring $R$ the algebraic $\K$-theory groups of the group ring $R[G]$ are very interesting from the viewpoint of geometric topology thanks to the Farrell--Jones conjecture \cite{FarJon}.
+It would be nice to use the above commutative diagram to analyse $\K_i(R[G])$ (and the associated Whitehead groups, see Definition \ref{LodWhiteheadGrp})).
+However, if $R$ and $G$ do not satisfy certain hypotheses, then in the above Theorem the target of the assembly map will be $\G_i(R[G])$ and not $\K_i(R[G])$ (see Remark \ref{GtoK}).

+The above natural transformation (horizontal maps) from stable homotopy to algebraic $\K$-theory admits a simple and transparent construction.
+In the next section we construct certain operations on $\G$-theory of $\F_1$-algebras.
+Bunke--Tamme have shown that the (higher) regulator map is induced by a map of spectra $r_{\sigma,p}:\bK_F \map \Sigma^p \mathbf{H}_\RR$ \cite{BunTam}.
+Our hope is that the operations on $\G$-theory can be {\em pushed down} via the above natural transformation followed by the Bunke--Tamme map $r_{\sigma,p}$ to uncover potentially new relationships between regulators. \end{rem}

-\begin{rem} In \cite{ChuMor} the authors developed $\K$-theory for (pointed) monoids and showed that the $\K_i(G_+)\cong\pi_i(BG_+\wedge\SS)$ (see Corollary 4.3. of ibid.), where $G$ is a finite group.
-Hence the assembly map $BG_+\wedge\SS\map\bG(G_+)$ is a model for the Cartan homomorphism from $\K$-theory to $\G$-theory.
-The dual $G$-cohomological assembly map will be related to the completion map in stable cohomotopy of Segal conjecture. \end{rem}
+\begin{rem} In \cite{ChuMor} the authors developed a $\K$-theory for (pointed) monoids and computed their $\K$-theory groups $\K_i(G_+)\cong\pi_i(BG_+\wedge\SS)$ (see Corollary 4.3. of ibid.), where $G$ is a finite group.
+Hence the assembly map $BG_+\wedge\SS\map\bG(G_+)$ is a model for the Cartan homomorphism from $\K$-theory to $\G$-theory. \end{rem}